ll8464/thirty-day-challenge-blog/README.md

 The 30-Day Challenge Blog is more or less completed.
 It still needs to be made more responsive on larger (desktop) sizes.
 For now, I would like to change pace to OOP, namely Java.

 Even though I've worked professionally as a Java Developer, I've come to the realization that I have few Java projects on my github.
 Thus the next part of the challenge will be finding and completing a java project.

+12/08/2022

+Currently working through a refresher CodeSpace Java course called "Practice It: Java" by Bethan Palmer on LinkedIn Learning.